terralang/terra/getting-started.md

 		printit
 	end

-The `quote` keyword can also include an optional `in` statement that creates a list of expressions:
+The `quote` keyword can also include an optional `in` statement that creates an expression:

     myquote = quote
         var a = foo()
         var b = bar()
     in
-        a + b, a - b
+        a + b
     end

-When used as an expression this quote will produce two values:
+When used as an expression this quote will produce that value.

     terra doit()
         var one,two = myquote